This page provides some answers to some frequently asked questions about the Highways Information Map for Essex.

 11. I can't find what I'm looking for?

 It is possible that either the map is not programmed to show this information, or the item you are looking for is not the responsibility of ECC Highways.

 12. On the Highway Record layer I don't understand what the different colours mean?

-The areas of the record shown in red have not been verified as they have not yet been fully researched.
-The information in green is as accurate as possible based on the data we have and remains subject to change should further information to the contrary or correcting the same come to light.
-Areas highlighted in black are not maintainable at public expense.
-That means ECC does not maintain them.
+The areas of the record shown without a black border have not been validated as they have not yet been fully researched.
+The coloured information is as accurate as possible based on the data we have and remains subject to change should further information to the contrary or correcting the same come to light.
+Areas coloured in yellow are not maintainable at public expense.
+That means we do not maintain them.